Ever thought of doing an Apprenticeship?

 - Allowance: £10,000 – £15,000 = £0 annual payment

 Where companies are connected, only one £15,000 allowance can be shared between them.
 The division of the allowance must be decided at the beginning of the tax year.
-So if during the year an employer becomes connected to a company which already pays the apprenticeship levy, the first employer would immediately become liable to pay on their full payroll.
+So, if during the year an employer becomes connected to a company which already pays the Apprenticeship Levy, the first employer would immediately become liable to pay on their full payroll.

-Connected companies may also pool their apprenticeship levy funds to pay for the training.
+Connected companies may also pool their Apprenticeship Levy funds to pay for the training.

-How will the apprenticeship levy be collected?
+How is the Apprenticeship Levy be collected?

-Each month, the Apprenticeship levy will be collected through the PAYE system, alongside Income Tax and National Insurance Contributions.
+Each month, the Apprenticeship Levy will be collected through the PAYE system, alongside Income Tax and National Insurance Contributions.
 Single employers with multiple PAYE schemes will only have one allowance.

 How is the levy payment calculated?

 The Government has announced that unspent funds in an employer’s digital account will expire after 18 months.
-So for example funds entering the account in May 2017 will expire in November 2018, unless the employer uses them.
+So, for example, funds entering the account in May 2017 will expire in November 2018, unless the employer uses them.
 The digital account works on a first-in, first out’ basis, so payments automatically draw from the funds which entered the account first.

-Employers who pay the Apprenticeship levy will also receive a 10% top-up from Government to their total monthly contributions in England.
-So for every £1 an employer pays in, they can draw down £1.10 to spend on apprenticeship training through their digital account.
+Employers who pay the Apprenticeship Levy will also receive a 10% top-up from Government to their total monthly contributions in England.
+So, for every £1 an employer pays in, they can draw down £1.10 to spend on Apprenticeship training through their digital account.

-Where an employer fully utilises their Levy and requires to train extra staff through the Apprenticeship route, they will be asked to contribute on the same basis as smaller businesses on a co-investment basis.
+Where an employer fully utilises their Levy and wishes to train extra staff through the Apprenticeship route, they will be asked to contribute on the same basis as smaller businesses on a co-investment basis.
 The government will contribute to 90% of the total costs.

 What can levy funds pay for?